 Under the current standard of care, men with an elevated (i.e., ≥ 4.0 ng/ml) or rising PSA score and/or abnormal digital rectal exam (DRE) are considered at high risk for cancer and will often be referred for a prostate biopsy to determine if prostate cancer is present.

-The standard prostate biopsy procedure takes 10-12 core samples, which are submitted to a pathologist for visual inspection under a microscope to determine the presence or abscence of prostate cancer.
+The standard prostate biopsy procedure takes 10-12 core needle samples, which are submitted to a pathologist for visual inspection under a microscope to determine the presence or abscence of prostate cancer.
 However, this schema actually samples less than 1% of the entire prostate gland and results in limited histopathological analysis.
-Sampling error is an inherent and well-documented issue with false-negative rates (FNR) of prostate biopsy procedures reported as high as 25-35%.
+Sampling error is an inherent and well-documented issue with falsenegative rates (FNR) of prostate biopsy procedures reported as high as 25-35%.2

-Of the estimated 1.3 million biopsies performed each year, less than a third actually result in a cancer finding, leaving more than 1 million men with a negative biopsy reading but still facing elevated clinical risk factors.
+Of the nearly 2 million prostate biopsies performed each year worldwide, less than a third find cancer.
+Most of these men could have avoided a painful and invasive prostate biopsy procedure, with its associated side effects and costs.
+Moreover, following this standard of care biopsy procedure, we create a substantial pool of men, numbering well in excess of 1 million, with a negative biopsy reading but still facing elevated clinical risk factors.
 Concerns over missed cancer (i.e. false-negative biopsy results), coupled with the high rate of clinically significant cancer detected upon repeat biopsy, pose a diagnostic dilemma: